Tearsheet

 Lisa Palmer, President and Chief Executive Officer

-Michael Mas, Executive Vice President and Chief Financial Officer
+Mike Mas, Executive Vice President, Chief Financial Officer

-Michael Mas is the Executive Vice President and Chief Financial Officer of Regency Centers, a role he assumed in August 2019.
-He is responsible for financial strategy, reporting, treasury, and capital structure.
-Mr. Mas joined Regency in 2003 and has held various positions, including Managing Director of Finance, Senior Vice President of Capital Markets, and Vice President of Capital Markets and JV Portfolio Management.
-Before joining Regency, he worked with Deloitte & Touche LLP as a Manager for Assurance and Advisory Services, supervising professional accountants.
-There is no information to suggest he founded or managed other companies, sold companies he was involved with, or has a pattern of managing private equity-backed companies.
+Mike Mas is the Executive Vice President and Chief Financial Officer of Regency Centers, a role he assumed in August 2019.
+He joined Regency in 2003 and has held various financial leadership positions, including Managing Director of Finance from February 2017 to August 2019, Senior Vice President of Capital Markets from January 2013 to January 2017, and Vice President of Capital Markets and JV Portfolio Management from December 2004 to December 2012.
+Before his tenure at Regency, Mr. Mas was a Manager for Assurance and Advisory Services at Deloitte & Touche LLP.

-Nicholas Wibbenmeyer, West Region President and Chief Investment Officer
+Nicholas I. Wibbenmeyer, West Region President and Chief Investment Officer

 AI Analysis | Feedback